arl/gitmux/README.md

 Note that `tmux v2.1` was released in 2015 so you're probably better off updating to a more recent version anyway 🙂.

+In case gitmux takes too long to refresh, try to decrease the value of the `status-interval` option.
+A reasonable value is 2 seconds, which you can set in `.tmux.conf` with:

+    set -g status-interval 2

+Check out [tmux man page](https://www.man7.org/linux/man-pages/man1/tmux.1.html#OPTIONS) for more details.

 ## Customizing

 `gitmux` output can be customized via a configuration file in YAML format.